Provides tea with lemon syreskader on teeth?

 Answer:

-The in itself does not syreskader as it has a neutral pH value.
-When you put lemon in your tea, you lower the PH value, which may give syreskader on the teeth.
-But using this once in a while will not harm the teeth.
-If you eat oranges every morning, I'd limit it and supplement it with a neutral fruit, as you are touched on, for example. melon.
-Addition, do not brush your teeth after eating or drinking anything acidic.
-Ask your dentist if you have syreskader on your teeth if you are worried.
+The in itself does not provide acid injuries as it has a neutral PH value.
+When you put lemon juice in your tea, lowers you PH, which can lead to acid injuries to the teeth.
+However, the use of this once in a while does not give damage to the teeth.
+If you eat orange every morning, I would limit it and complement with a neutral fruit, as you yourself are inside, for example. melon.
+Furthermore, to brush your teeth after you have eaten or drunk something acidic.
+Ask your dentist if you have acid injuries in your teeth if you are worried.

 Hope you can use my answer.